 Physiotherapy will work as a catalyst to speed up your body's natural healing mechanisms.
 An exercise programme will enable you to get control of your pain.
 You will soon be moving better and returning to work or your chosen sport, and you will be given advice to prevent recurrence.
 The treatment may include the use of psychological principles, such as cognitive behavioural therapy, to help you manage your pain.

-Jenny and Leah, both experienced physiotherapists, will recognise when there is potentially something seriously wrong with your back.
+Alastair and Leah, both experienced physiotherapists, will recognise when there is potentially something seriously wrong with your back.
 They liaise closely with the local doctors and specialists.

 Neck pain, headaches and dizziness